 I look to see if they have experience working with different communities or organisations, outside of their own social background, and how they understand what is important to those people.

-I deliberately don’t look for marketing graduates, who have solely focused on learning the marketing/comms discipline at the expense of other experiences.
+Deliberately, I don’t look for marketing graduates, who have solely focused on learning the marketing/comms discipline at the expense of other experiences.

 Working in PR requires a much broader understanding of how the world works.

-The right mindset for PR
+The right mindset for Public Relations

 If you enter a career with a strong foundation of social and political awareness then you will gradually find a natural fit for your personality and skill set within the different components of PR.